SoteriaInitiative/coredata/README.md

 accounts.
 The ``transactions`` command reports both incoming and outgoing payments for the given party and displays transaction amount, account balance amount, running balance, and the local and global label flags for each record.
+ After the table the command also prints the final balance along with the mean and median transaction amounts.
 The ``senders`` and ``receivers`` commands additionally show counts of incoming and outgoing transactions for each party, plus an ``Accounts`` column indicating how many distinct bank accounts are associated with each party.
 The ``multi-bank`` command lists parties that hold accounts at more than one bank.

 To serve these queries over HTTP—suitable for deployment on Cloud Run—start the built-in Flask application.
 The service listens on the port defined by the